azat-co/practicalnode/chapter2/chapter2.md

 Because we can have multiple middleware functions processing each HTTP request, some of the functions are in the middle (hence the name *middleware*).
 Here are some examples of middleware purposes:

-1. Parse cookie information and put it in `req` object for following middleware/routes
+1. Parse cookie information and put it in `request` object for following middleware/routes.
-2. Parse parameters from the URL and put it in `req` object for following middleware/routes
+2. Parse parameters from the URL and put it in `request` object for following middleware/routes.
-3. Get the information from the database based on the value of the parameter if the user is authorized (cookie/session) and put it in `req` object for following middleware/routes
+3. Get the information from the database based on the value of the parameter, if the user is authorized (cookie/session), and put it in `request` object for following middleware/routes.
-4. Authorize users/requests (,or not)
+4. Authorize users/requests (or not).
-5. Display the data and end the response
+5. Display the data and end the response.

 # Express.js Installation

 The Express.js app can be created using two methods:

-1. `express-generator`: a global npm package that provides the command-line tool for rapid app creation (scaffolding) - recommended for quick prototyping and server-side rendering (thick server) apps
+1. `express-generator`: A global npm package that provides the command-line tool for rapid app creation (scaffolding)—recommended for quick prototyping and server-side rendering (thick server) apps.
-2. `express`: a local package module in your Node.js app&#39;s `node_modules` folder - recommended for any project
+2. `express`: A local package module in your Node.js app&#39;s `node_modules` folder—recommended for any project which needs to import `express` with `require()` or `import`.

 ## Express.js Generator Version

 Before we proceed with installations, let&#39;s check the Express.js versions.
 We&#39;ll use an exact version 4.15.4 to avoid confusion resulting from potential future changes to the Express.js skeleton-generating mechanism and the module API.

 For the Express.js Generator, which is a separate module, we&#39;ll use version 4.15.5, which is compatible with Express.js 4.15.5 and most likely with any other Express version which starts with number 4.
-Luckily, generator will write the version of express it needs in package.json so we, developers, don't have to preoccupy ourselves too much with the having an incombatible version.
+Luckily, Express Generator will write the version of `express` it needs in `package.json` so we, developers, don't have to preoccupy ourselves too much with keeping versions compatible.

-If you already have the generator, then check the version with `$ express -V` to check.
-Yes, the actuall command for the generator is confusingly enough is not `express-generator` but `express`.
-Go figure.
+If you already have Express Generator, then check the version with `$ express -V`.
+Yes, the actual command for Express Generator is confusingly enough is not `express-generator` like its npm name but just `express`.
+WHAT?!
+Go figure...
+Subsequently, any Express Generator commands are invoked with `express NAME`.

 You can uninstall generator using `$ sudo npm uninstall -g express-generator`.
 Or `$ sudo npm uninstall -g express` for Express.js 2.x and 3.x because before, version 4.x, Express.js Generator was a part of the Express.js module itself.
 After you&#39;ve uninstalled the older versions, install the proper version with the next section&#39;s commands.

-Alternatively, you can just install a new version and it should overwrite any prior installations.
+Alternatively, you can just install a new version, and it should overwrite any prior installations.
 Here's the command to install the latest version:

 ```
 npm i -g express-generator@latest
 ```

-Let's see some other ways to install the generator
+Let's see some other ways to install Express Generator.

 ## Express.js Generator Installation

 To install the Express.js Generator as global package, run `$ npm install -g express-generator@4.15.5` from anywhere on your computer.
 This downloads and links the `$ express` terminal command to the proper path, so that later we can access its command-line interface (CLI) for the creation of new apps.

-**Note**: For Max OS X and Linux users, if there is an error installing globally, most likely your system requires root/administrator rights to write to the folder.
+**Note**: For macOS and Linux users, if there is an error installing globally, most likely your system requires root/administrator rights to write to the folder.
 In this case, `$ sudo npm install -g express-generator@4.15.0` might be needed.
 Refer to Chapter 1 for more information on changing npm ownership.

 Of course, we can be more vague and tell npm to install the latest version of `express-generator`: `$ npm i –g express-generator@4.15.5`.
 But in this case your results might be inconsistent with the book&#39;s examples.